pucherot/Pi.Alert/README.md

 ## Modifications within this Fork
   - Only one scan cycle
-  - Modified scanmethod.
-If you want to go back to the original method comment line 546 and uncomment line 549 in ~/pialert/back/pialert.py
-  - Because of the modified scan, the extended scan parameters in the configuration file do not work.
-For this reason they were removed.
   - The Backend has the additional option "cleanup"
   - "[pialert-cli](docs/PIALERTCLI.md)" that helps to configure login, password and DB migration
   - API for basic queries